TaskarCenterAtUW/workspaces-stack/README.md

+# Dev Standards

-# ⚠️ Submodules have been removed from this repo in favor of environment-named tags within each sub repo instead!
+### ⚠️ Submodules have been removed from this repo in favor of environment-named tags within each sub repo instead!
-TL;DR: Instead of checking in a new version of the submodule reference to, say, frontend, in this repo *instead* go to the sub repo (e.g. worksapces-frontend) and tag the release you wish to mark as for dev with the "dev" tag.
+TL;DR: Instead of checking in a new version of the submodule reference to, say, frontend, in this repo *instead* go to the sub repo (e.g. workspaces-frontend) and tag the release you wish to mark as for dev with the "dev" tag.
 Same with stage and prod.

-# Dev Standards

 ### GH Actions